argafacu/argafacu.github.io/_pages/about.md

 I am writing my dissertation under the supervision of Prof. [Juan Carlos Escanciano.](https://sites.google.com/view/juancarlosescanciano/home)

-During the Spring of 2024, I will be visiting [The University of Chicago Booth School of Business](https://www.chicagobooth.edu/).
+During the Spring of 2024, I was a visiting Ph.D. student at [The University of Chicago Booth School of Business](https://www.chicagobooth.edu/).

 I will be on the **Academic Job Market 2024-2025**.